symfony/symfony1-docs/reference/en/16-Tasks.markdown

 The `project::validate` task finds deprecated usage in a project:

     $ php symfony project:validate

+The `project:validate` task detects deprecated usage in your project.

+    ./symfony project:validate

 The task lists all the files you need to change before switching to symfony 1.4.